Peter Cook: Why don’t innovative architects build above a dozen storeys?

 A whistle-stop tour of Melbourne, Hong Kong, Santiago, Buenos Aires, Tokyo, Frankfurt and the Gold Coast.
 Back in London it is not exhaustion and certainly not boredom that I am suffering from, but something far more intangible and worrisome in the long term.
 Asked to describe what I saw, I can wax endlessly on the dress here, the weird pockets there, the bustle, the traffic (or even, sometimes the well-managed lack of traffic or bustle along the shoreline in Hong Kong on a wet Thursday). ...

-Create a free account to read this article
+Register for free to read this article

-Register to read this article
+Register online now to read this article for free